linear-b/gitstream/docs/how-it-works.md

 # How it works

 Every time a dev opens a new Pull Request or changes a Pull Request, gitStream is triggered.
 Next, the `.cm` file is used to determine which automatic actions are invoked based on their conditions.
-The resulting actions use GitHub API to achieve the desired outcome.
+The resulting actions use Git provider API to achieve the desired outcome.

 The next steps are common practice of changing code in repo: